bpichon0/Scripts_drylands_shift/README.md

-We can also simulate the temporal dynamics of this 5-species community with the pair-approximation model .
+We can also simulate the temporal dynamics of this 5-species community with the pair-approximation model (deterministic system of ODEs).